jundalisay/superb/content/en/research/sarkar/yogic-treatments/dysmenorrhoea.md

-+++
+---
+title: "Natural Remedies for Dysmenorrhoea (Cramps)"
+date: 2022-01-10
+author: "PR Sarkar"
-title= "Natural Remedies for Dysmenorrhoea (Cramps)" description= "Women who are adverse to physical labour, and who generally are from rich or upper middle-class families, are found suffering from this disease" image= "/photos/med/dysm.jpg" linkb= "/research/sarkar/yogic-treatments/dysentery" linkbtext= "dysentery" linkf= "/research/sarkar/yogic-treatments/eczema" linkftext= "Eczema"
+description: "Women who are adverse to physical labour, and who generally are from rich or upper middle-class families, are found suffering from this disease"
-+++
+image: "/photos/med/dysm.jpg"
+icon: "/icons/yoga.jpg"
+---

 ## Symptoms